-On April 24, 2018, the Company's board of directors resolved to issue seven-year secured corporate bonds for the need of capital expenditure, repayment of bank borrowings and replenishing working capital.
-The total issuance amount shall not exceed \$10,000,000 thousand.
+On July 17, 2018, the Company issued seven-year secured corporate bonds in the amount of \$10,000,000 thousand for the need of capital expenditure, repayment of bank borrowings and replenishment of working capital.
+The issuance was approved by the Taipei Exchange (TPEx) and the proceeds were collected in full.